enthought/traits/docs/source/traits_user_manual/defining.rst

 Union
 ::::::
-The Union trait accepts values that is considered valid by at least one of the traits in its definition.
-It is a simpler and therefore less error-prone alternative to the `Either` trait, which allows more complex constructs which allows for more mysterious behaviour.
+The Union trait accepts a value that is considered valid by at least one of the traits in its definition.
+It is a simpler and therefore less error-prone alternative to the `Either` trait, which allows more complex constructs and may sometimes exhibit mysterious validation behaviour.
 The Union trait however, validates the value assigned to it against each of the traits in its definition in the order they are defined.
 Union only accepts trait types or trait type instances or None in its definition.
 Prefer to use Union over `Either` to remain future proof.

 .. index::
    pair: Union trait; examples